 Where can I get help with advance directives?

-Our hospital has social workers that are available to provide you with forms, answer questions, and locate a notary public to complete the form.
+Our hospital has social workers that are available to provide patients with forms, answer questions, and locate a notary public to complete the forms.
 You can also work with an attorney of your choice to formulate an advance directive.

 - POLST (Physician Orders for Life Sustaining Treatment): www.polst.org

 - Minnesota Department of Health: www.health.state.mn.us